KyleFairns/bureau-ium/README.md

  common errors, includes a functional library to interact with elements, navigate with and send api requests to urls, and transforms the bureau-ium.config.json for use elsewhere

+ For some examples of how to use it, see: https://github.com/KyleFairns/sia